 - New York

-MedPay will cover you and your passenger’s medical expenses in case of an accident.
-It covers the cost of medical visits, x-ray, surgeries, and more.
+MedPay will cover your and your passenger’s medical expenses in case of an accident.
+It covers the cost of medical visits, X-rays, surgeries, and more.
 Only two states require drivers to carry medical payments coverage.
 It includes Maine and Wisconsin.

 State Laws and Requirements for Auto Insurance